Four Ideas for Getting Interviews via the Hidden Job Market

 • Your “pitch” that states what you want to do and your value to an organization.

 • Let them know you will not be asking their contact for a job but rather a 10 minute conversation about how the company is organized and where you would fit down the road.
+That is, make it easy for them to want to make the referral.

-• Make sure to “bcc” all the recipients — don’t expose their e-mail addresses!
+• Make sure to “bcc” all the recipients — don’t expose their e-mail addresses.

-2. Make every meeting count!
+2. Make every meeting count

 Another client went through a long interview process at a large financial services firm.
 In the end they chose someone else.
 Undaunted, he called the hiring manager (before 9am, the only time the hiring manager would be at her desk) and asked if other areas of the company would be interested in his experience.
 This effort landed him with another interview in a different division.
 Again they turned him down, and again he asked for a referral.
-This process was repeated two more times!
+This process was repeated two more times.
 The fourth time, he received a great job offer that he accepted.

 4. Use LinkedIn to get informational meetings that could lead to interviews.

 If you are not using LinkedIn for your job search, you are missing out!
 One idea from my book “Advanced LinkedIn: conduct advanced people searches using “All Filters” (click into the search box at the top, press enter, then select “All Filters” from the list of search options that appear).
 Then, reach out to those with whom you want to connect via LinkedIn or by email (clients tend to get higher response rates using email).
+Keep in mind that LinkedIn allows you to do very sophisticated searches, e.g., within the All Filters “Job Title” field, by using boolean logic.

 Two client stories illustrate the power of this approach: